dhutsj/terraform-practice/aws_modern_app/README.md

 #### How to
 -----
+#### IaC
 First step is to do IaC, if your company has multi-cloud, AWS, Alicloud, Azure, GCP, etc. `Terraform` is a good choice, `pulumi` is also good, but may not that mature now.

 I have done an example in this folder with terraform(.tf files).

 Second step is to use `CasC` like `Ansible` or `Puppet`.

+1. Modify the `terraform.tfvars` file according to your AWS VPC settings.
+2. Run `terraform init`, `terraform plan` and `terraform apply` to apply these AWS infrastructures.

+#### CI/CD
+The real application code is sitting in [python_demo_app](https://github.com/dhutsj/python_demo).
+I have pushed the image to dockerhub.

+But for CI, you can use CI tools like `Jenkins`/`GitHub Action` to build the source code into a docker image, just need to modify the docker image tag, like from v1 to v2.